 How we can help you

 We have a number of partners and solicitors within the Personal Law team who can act as trustee and adviser.
-We are Society of Trusts Estate Practitioners (STEP) qualified and this means that we have the key additional professional qualifications to ensure that we each have the relevant knowledge to perform the role of trustee.
+Members of our team are Society of Trusts Estate Practitioners (STEP) qualified, meaning that they have the key additional professional qualifications to ensure that we each have the relevant knowledge to perform the role of trustee.

-If you would like to find out more about professional trusteeship, please speak to a member of our team.
+If you would like to find out more about professional trusteeship, please speak to a member of our Trusts solicitors.